-Registers are checked daily and parents who have not contacted school to let us know that their child will be absent, will receive a call from our Attendance Leader, Miss Senior.
-She will ask why your child is absent so that the register can be updated.
+Registers are checked daily and parents who have not contacted school to let us know that their child will be absent, will receive a call from school.
+You will be ask why your child is absent so that the register can be updated.
 If school does not receive an explanation about a child's absence, then the absence will be unauthorised.

 Our school attendance target is 96%.
 The registers are monitored each day and a more in-depth check takes place twice each half term.
 If your child falls below our 96% attendance target , this will trigger actions in school.
 To access a parent handbook that explains the main points about parental responsibility and school procedures, click on the file below.